Reading outside a Getaway House in Suches, Georgia

 Great Wolf Lodge in LaGrange

-North America's largest family of indoor water park resorts has everything for a family getaway under one roof.
+North America's largest collection of indoor water park resorts has everything for a family getaway under one roof.
 Just over an hour's drive southwest from Atlanta, Great Wolf Lodge features kid-friendly activities, dining options, and access to the 93,000-square-foot water park's pools and slides kept warm at 84-degrees year-round.
 Add in excursions to nearby downtown LaGrange, attractions like the Biblical History Center, Hills & Dales Estate and Wild Animal Safari, and you'll have a trip to tell stories about until spring.
-Before your trip, review the lodge's COVID-19 precautions.

 Stephen C. Foster State Park